AashvikTyagi/writing/led-matrix-touch/src.md

 By knowing which pixels' light was blocked from reaching the photoresistor, the program I wrote in STM32CubeIDE could send the computer, over serial, which cells were blocked.
 For synchronizing the sensing to work reliably, I ended up slowing down the LED speed drastically.

-Overall, I was happy to see it work, and wonder what a real life use case could be, other than re-using existing non-touchscreen hardware.
+I'm happy to see it work, and wonder what a real life use case could be, other than re-using existing non-touchscreen hardware.